Aftab Pureval: Mayor of Cincinnati

 On January 14, 2021, Pureval declared his candidacy in the 2021 Cincinnati mayoral election.
 In the primary election held on May 4, 2021, he was the top vote getter with 39% of the votes in a field of six candidates.
 On November 2, 2021, Pureval defeated Democratic contender and former mayor David S. Mann with 66% of the vote, and became the first Asian American mayor in the city's history.

 In February 2022, Pureval and the city council announced a plan to add $5 million and $1 million per year to a fund for affordable housing.
 In March 2022, Cincinnati's city hall raised the transgender flag for the first time.
 In the wake of Dobbs v.
 Jackson Women's Health Organization, a Supreme Court decision rolling back abortion rights in the U.S., Pureval announced new policies surrounding women's healthcare, including travel reimbursement for city employees seeking medical care not available in Ohio.

+In 2022, Pureval was honored by Gold House (which honors those of Asian Pacific descent).
+The organization honored him and fellow mayors Bruce Harrell and Michelle Wu as having made the "most impact" in the field of advocacy and policy.

+In October 2023, he condemned the 2023 Hamas-led attack on Israel.
+In February 2024, Pureval said he doesn't believe the city should take up a resolution for a ceasefire in the Gaza war.
+Some residents of Cincinnati saw a lack of resolution calling for Gaza war ceasefire as a double standard, given the swift condemnation of the October 7 attacks.

+In January 2025, Pureval announced his intention to run for re-election in the 2025 Cincinnati mayoral election.
+He won the primary election held on May 6, 2025, with over 82% of the vote.
+He was given a vote of no confidence by the local police union in August of 2025, primarily in response to a violent incident that occurred in downtown Cincinnati on July 26.
+Pureval faced Republican Cory Bowman, a half-brother of Vice-President JD Vance, in the general election on November 4, 2025, and won by a margin of 78% to 22%.

 Personal life

 Pureval lives in Cincinnati, Ohio, with his wife Whitney Whitis.
 They became engaged on April 13, 2017, and were married on May 26, 2018.
-Whitis is a hospitalist at Bethesda North Hospital and an alumna of the Ohio State University.
+Whitis is an internal medicine doctor at Bethesda North Hospital and an alumna of the Ohio State University.
 They have two sons: Bodhi, who was born in 2019, and Rami, who was born in 2022.

 He formerly lived in a house in the Hyde Park neighborhood of Cincinnati that he bought in 2015.
 In January 2018, he said that he had recently moved to Downtown Cincinnati.
 As of 2021, he lived in Clifton.
 Pureval is an amateur photographer.
 He also co-owns the Nation Kitchen & Bar in the Pendleton neighborhood of Cincinnati.